SS Karlsruhe (1905): Last voyage

 On 11 April 1945, the Karlsruhe took 1,083 refugees on board in Pillau and left the port at around 20:00 for the Hel Peninsula, where the ship arrived on 12 April 1945 in the morning.
 There, a convoy was formed with the steamers SS Santander, SS Karlsruhe and three minesweepers, which departed at around 09:00 for Copenhagen.

 The overloaded Karlsruhe was not able to keep up with the required speed of the convoy of 9 knots, and could only run a good 7 knots, and fell behind.
 On 13 April 1945, she was attacked by Soviet planes north of Stolpmünde and hit with a torpedo.
 The ship broke in two and sank within three to four minutes.
 The minesweepers of the 25th minesweeping flotilla, M 294 (Kapitänleutnant Volberts) and M 341 (Oberleutnant zur See Henry Peter Rickmers) were able to save only 150 of the approximately 1083 refugees (M294: 63 - M341: 87).
 The other 933 passengers perished.

 Discovery of the wreck and speculations

 The well-preserved wreck was found and inspected by Polish divers in July 2020.
 Speculation persists some crates inside may contain art/ornaments looted from the Catherine Palace's Amber Room in 1941, taken to Königsberg and lost in 1945.
+Divers subsequently discovered that the crates on the ship contained military equipment and personal belongings.